-Katie is the recipient of the 2017 Lawrence O’Shaughnessy Award for Irish Poetry.
+Katie was the recipient of the 2017 Lawrence O’Shaughnessy Award for Irish Poetry.
 She travelled to St Paul, Minnesota in April to accept the Award.

 “She has always been a poet of the body, including the body in love, the maternal body, and, sadly, the mortal body.
 Donovan’s collections avoid the now usual kinds of well-made Irish poetry – the lyric, the elegy, the pastoral.
 Instead we hear urban talk, echoes of popular music, sometimes in tones and situations borrowed from the American idiom of the Blues…For the intensity and conviction of her poetry, in recognition of the great range of both her craft and her subject matter, and appreciation of her ongoing dedication to the witness and vocation of the writer, the University of St Thomas and the Center for Irish Studies are honored to present Katie Donovan with the twenty-first O’Shaughnessy Award for Poetry.”

 Katie was delighted to see “Off Duty” (Bloodaxe) on the shortlist for the Irish Times/Poetry Now Award, 2017.
 The winner was Paddy Bushe.
 Also shortlisted were Paula Meehan, Tom McCarthy and Macdara Woods.
 She enjoyed being in such company.

 Katie has had fantastic responses from readers and writers alike since the publication of “Off Duty” in 2016.
 The launch in Dublin’s Hodges Figgis, was packed out, and Mary O’Malley gave a wonderful launch speech.
 The Belfast launch in the cosy No Alibis bookshop in November was a very special night, hosted by poets Maria McManus and Maureen Boyle (who gave Katie a terrific introduction).
 Katie was delighted to read to a full house in Tallaght in October as part of the excellent Red Line Festival.